golang/website/_content/blog/tob-crypto-audit.md

 During the review, there were a number of questions about our cgo-based Go+BoringCrypto integration, which provides a FIPS 140-2 compliant cryptography mode for internal usage at Google.
 The Go+BoringCrypto code is not supported by the Go team for external use, but has been critical for Google’s internal usage of Go.

 The Trail of Bits team found one vulnerability and one [non-security relevant bug](/cl/644120), both of which were results of the manual memory management required to interact with a C library.
-Since the Go team does not support usage of this code outside of Google, we have chosen not to issue a CVE or Go vulnerability database entry for this issue, but we [fixed it in the Go 1.25 development tree](/cl/644119).
+Since the Go team does not support usage of this code outside of Google, we have chosen not to issue a CVE or Go vulnerability database entry for this issue, but we [fixed it in Go 1.24](/cl/644119).

 This kind of pitfall is one of the many reasons that we decided to move away from the Go+BoringCrypto integration.
 We have been working on a [native FIPS 140-3 mode](/doc/security/fips140) that uses the regular pure Go cryptography packages, allowing us to avoid the complex cgo semantics in favor of the traditional Go memory model.